yoshuawuyts/base-elements/README.md

   pressed.
 Useful to trigger unmounts with
 - __class:__ add extra classes on the element

+## spacer(flex, direction)
+Create a new spacer element.
+For when you need to create some space between elements that are in a flex box.
+- __flex:__ (default: '1').
+The flex css property.
+- __direction:__ The direction you want the spacer to fill

 ## See Also
 - [bel](https://github.com/shama/bel)
 - [tachyons](https://github.com/mrmrs/tachyons)